codeurjc-students/2025-QuesosBartolome/README.md

 - Visual Studio Code: Main environment for viewing and editing source code for both the server and client.

 - Postman: Tool to interact with the server’s REST API.
-(Postman Collection).
--
+Postman Collection in `docs/Postman/QuesosBartolome.postman_collection.json`

 #### Running Tests

 -Cliente: